nestarz/esdev/README.md

 Process to transform files and serve them compiled, that's all.
 The rest is up to you.

+## Information

+This library add a Service Worker at the root of your app.
+It is used to intercept calls to files that have been transformed and send instead the compiled versions.
+I'm very interesting to know if there is other way to acheive the redirect without aService Worker put at the root of the app.

 ## Use

 1. Install